 F. PHARMACY SERVICES ADMINISTRATIVE ORGANIZATIONS (PSAOs)

 Pharmacy Services Administrative Organizations (PSAOs) are organizations that provide administrative services to independent pharmacies to support the evaluation and execution of a contract with PBMs or wholesalers.
 In the majority of cases, an independent pharmacy’s contract is with the PSAO, rather than with the PBM directly.
-The PSAO overall administrative function is to assist with contract evaluation and execution, customer service, central payment and reconciliation, and patient data evaluation.
+The PSAO’s overall administrative function is to assist with contract evaluation and execution, customer service, central payment and reconciliation, and patient data evaluation.
 In many instances a PSAO is owned by a wholesaler.

 G. WHOLESALERS/DISTRIBUTORS